thevargheseshibu/node-sequelize-cockroachDB-crud/README.md

 ## Features

-List the main features of your project.
-For example:

 - Create, read, update, and delete (CRUD) operations
 - RESTful API using Express
 - Data storage with Sequelize and CockroachDB